SIGQUEUE_MAX's limit of 32 is too low

 AFAIK bumping this limite was forgotten when SUN increased the realtime signals from 8 signals (a joke these days) to 64^H^H32.

-Updated by David Höppner almost 7 years ago
+Updated by David Höppner about 7 years ago

 Found no advocate for this patch.
 Archive it here.